valkyaha/HitTracker-Release/docs/Flag-Algorithms.md

 # Flag Algorithms

-This document explains the different memory reading algorithms used by VNoHitTracker for each game.
+This document explains the different memory reading algorithms used by NYA Core for each game.

 ## Overview